Pancreatic Cancer

 • It is important to clarify matters that are unclear.

-• Discussing the goals and expectations of each treatment in the process with the doctor, known as “shared decision-making”, is a most preferred approach during cancer treatment.
+• Discussing the goals and expectations of each treatment in the process with the doctor, known as “shared decision-making”, is the most preferred approach during cancer treatment.

 Treatment for early staged pancreatic cancer